juju deploy keystone

 juju deploy keystone --bind \ "public=public-space \ internal=internal-space \ admin=admin-space \ shared-db=internal-space"

 Alternatively, these can also be provided as part of a Juju native bundle configuration:

 keystone: charm: cs:xenial/keystone num_units: 1 bindings: public: public-space admin: admin-space internal: internal-space shared-db: internal-space

-NOTE: Spaces must be configured in the underlying provider prior to attempting to use them.
+Note: Spaces must be configured in the underlying provider prior to attempting to use them (see MAAS spaces).

-NOTE: Existing deployments using
+Note: Existing deployments using

-os\-\*-networkconfiguration options will continue to function; these options are preferred over any network space
+os\-\*-networkconfiguration options will continue to function; these options are preferred over any network space binding provided if set.

 Policy overrides is an advanced feature that allows an operator to override the default policy of an OpenStack service.
 The policies that the service supports, the defaults it implements in its code, and the defaults that a charm may include should all be clearly understood before proceeding.

 Caution: It is possible to break the system (for tenants and other services) if policies are incorrectly applied to the service.